bonsairobo/material-converter/README.md

 # Material Converter

-This is mostly a personal tool for use with the [Amethyst Voxel Mapper](https://github.com/amethyst/voxel-mapper).

 I often find free PBR materials on the Internet, but they aren't in a proper format for use with my shaders.
 So I can use this tool to convert them depending on the type of texture.
 It can also vertically concatenate textures for use as